 #3 Fuentes del Morro Pool at Caribbean Beach Resort

-Coming in at the number three spot on our list of the best pools at Disney is the Fuentes del Morro pool at Caribbean Beach Resort.
+Coming in at the number three spot on our list of the best pools at Disney World is the Fuentes del Morro pool at Disney’s Caribbean Beach Resort.

 Besides, who doesn’t like a pirate-themed pool area?
 Especially one that has a spa tub that sits up to 12 guests.